The Second Earth: The Pentateuch Re-told

 The Second Earth: The Pentateuch Re-told is a novel by Patrick Woodroffe published in 1987.

-Plot summary
+Contents

-The Second Earth: The Pentateuch Re-told is author-illustrated.
+The Second Earth: The Pentateuch Re-told is illustrated by the author.

 Reception

 Dave Langford reviewed The Second Earth: The Pentateuch Re-told for White Dwarf #99, and stated that "its prose content asphyxiates in the rarefied air of quasi-biblical High Style which even Tolkien couldn't bring off."